Joe Morgan: Houston Colt .45s/Astros

 Early in his career, Morgan struggled with his swing because he kept his back elbow down too low.
 Teammate Nellie Fox (also a stocky second baseman) suggested to Morgan that while at the plate he should flap his back arm like a chicken to keep his elbow up.
 Morgan followed the advice, and his flapping arm became his signature.

 Morgan played his first nine major league seasons for the Houston Astros, compiling 72 home runs and 219 stolen bases.
 He was named an All-Star twice during this period, in 1966 and 1970.
 On June 25, 1966, Morgan was struck on the kneecap by a line drive (hit by Lee Maye) during batting practice.
 The broken kneecap forced Morgan out of the lineup for 40 games, during which the Astros went 11–29 (for a .275 winning percentage).

 Although Morgan played with distinction for Houston, the Astros wanted more power in their lineup.
 Additionally, manager Harry Walker considered Morgan a troublemaker.
 As a result, they traded Morgan to the Cincinnati Reds as part of a blockbuster multi-player deal on November 29, 1971, announced at baseball's winter meetings.

 Cincinnati Reds

-To this day the aforementioned trade is considered an epoch-making deal for Cincinnati, although at the time many experts felt that the Astros got the better end of the deal.
+To this day the aforementioned trade is considered a consequential deal for Cincinnati, although at the time many experts felt that the Astros got the better end of the deal.
 Power-hitting Lee May, All-Star second baseman Tommy Helms, and outfielder/pinch hitter Jimmy Stewart went to the Astros.
 In addition to Morgan, included in the deal to the Reds were César Gerónimo (who became their regular right fielder and then center fielder), starting pitcher Jack Billingham, veteran infielder Denis Menke, and minor league outfielder Ed Armbrister.
 Morgan joined leadoff hitter Pete Rose as prolific catalysts at the top of the Reds' lineup.
-Morgan added home run power, not always displayed with the Astros in the cavernous Astrodome, outstanding speed and excellent defense.
+Morgan's batting for the Reds resulted in more home runs than his batting for the Astros, which was partially attributed to the massive size of the Astros’ Astrodome.
+Morgan's speed and defense were also significant factors in his contribution to the teams performance.